fedoranimus/todoist-api/source/includes/_projects.md

 -------- | -----------
-id | The unique id of the project. user_id | The unique id of the user that owns the project. name | The name of the project.
-If the name starts with a star `*` then the name is a group.
-In this example, `* Life` is a group: color | The color of the project, an index is an array.
+id | The unique id of the project. user_id | The unique id of the user that owns the project. name | The name of the project. color | The color of the project, an index is an array.
 For example `#bde876`, `#ff8581`, etc. indent | The indent of the item (a number between 1 and 4 where 1 is top-level). item_order | Project's order in the project list.
 Smaller number should be located in the top.